electron-userland/electron-builder/README.md

 # Configuration

-See [options](./docs/options.md), but consider to follow simple 4-step guide outlined below at first.
+See [options](https://github.com/electron-userland/electron-builder/wiki/Options), but consider to follow simple guide outlined below at first.

 ## In short
+1. Specify standard fields in the application `package.json` — [name](https://github.com/electron-userland/electron-builder/wiki/Options#AppMetadata-name), `description`, `version` and [author](https://docs.npmjs.com/files/package.json#people-fields-author-contributors) (for Linux [homepage](https://github.com/electron-userland/electron-builder/wiki/Options#DevMetadata-homepage) and [license](https://github.com/electron-userland/electron-builder/wiki/Options#DevMetadata-license) are also required).

-1. Ensure that required fields are specified in the development `package.json`:
+2. Specify [build](https://github.com/electron-userland/electron-builder/wiki/Options#build) field in the development `package.json`:

-   Standard `name`, `description`, `version` and `author`.

-   Custom `build` field must be specified:
     ```json
     "build": {
       "app-bundle-id": "your.id",
       "app-category-type": "your.app.category.type",
-      "iconUrl": "(windows only) A URL to an ICO file to use as the application icon, see details below"
+      "iconUrl": "(windows only)"
     }
     ```
+   See [options](https://github.com/electron-userland/electron-builder/wiki/Options).
 This object will be used as a source of [electron-packager](https://www.npmjs.com/package/electron-packager#packageropts-callback) options.
 You can specify any other options here.

-2. Create directory `build` in the root of the project and put your `background.png` (OS X DMG background), `icon.icns` (OS X app icon) and `icon.ico` (Windows app icon).
+3. Create directory `build` in the root of the project and put your `background.png` (OS X DMG background), `icon.icns` (OS X app icon) and `icon.ico` (Windows app icon).

    <a id="user-content-linuxIcon" class="anchor" href="#linuxIcon" aria-hidden="true"></a>Linux icon set will be generated automatically on the fly from the OS X `icns` file (or you can put them into the `build/icons` directory — filename must contains size (e.g. `32x32.png`)).

-3. Add [scripts](https://docs.npmjs.com/cli/run-script) to the development `package.json`:
+4. Add [scripts](https://docs.npmjs.com/cli/run-script) to the development `package.json`:
     ```json
     "scripts": {
       "postinstall": "install-app-deps",